Virgil Abloh x Nike’s “The Ten” Collection

 Now that I have gotten the pleasantries out-of-the-way, let me tell you why I am obsessed with Mr. Virgil Abloh.
 There is an unwavering admiration for someone who can take fashion into the palms of their hands and make it their own.
 Someone who isn’t afraid to break the rules, someone who isn’t afraid to look status pro quo in the face and laugh.
 Fashion is supposed to be fun, exciting, liberating and dangerous.
 What Virgil does with his ideas and how he incorporates them with his skills and background of architecture, is what we should do with our ideas and goals.
 Yes, this is a post about his collection with Nike, but let’s just take a step back and look at all his accomplishments that lead up to this moment.

-Now that Virgil has built a name, a brand and a legacy for himself, this collaboration with Nike will only strengthen his presences in the both the fashion and music industry.
-The initial five installments of “The Ten,” including the Air Jordan 1, Blazer, Air Presto, Air Max 90 and Air VaporMax, will be pre-released in New York City, Paris, London and Milan.
+Now that Virgil has built a name, a brand and a legacy for himself, this collaboration with Nike will only strengthen his presences in both the fashion and music industry.
+The initial five installments of “The Ten,” including the Air Jordan 1, Blazer, Air Presto, Air Max 90 and Air VaporMax, will be re-released in New York City, Paris, London, and Milan.